 For full details on what we collect and how we use it, see MoneyGeek's privacy policy.

 MoneyGeek analyzed 2.4 million car insurance quotes from 607 insurance companies across 3,523 ZIP codes to rank the cheapest and best car insurance companies by coverage level, driver profile and state.
-Our editorial recommendations are based on independent analysis of rates, coverage and customer satisfaction scores, not on which partners pay more.
+Our editorial recommendations come from independent analysis of rates, coverage and customer satisfaction scores.
+Partner relationships have no influence on rankings.
 Read our full auto methodology.

 Compare Car Insurance by State

-Car insurance rates vary widely across states, cities and ZIP codes.
-State laws, required coverage levels and local factors like accident rates, theft frequency and weather all affect what you pay.
+Car insurance rates vary across states, cities and ZIP codes based on state laws, required coverage levels and local conditions like accident rates, theft frequency and weather.
 Switching to your state's cheapest carrier saves up to $1,943 a year.

 No national carrier leads everywhere.
 State Farm is cheapest in 18 states, mostly in the Mountain West and South, and GEICO leads in 16.
 Amica has the lowest rates in Massachusetts and New Jersey.
 Progressive wins in Mississippi, New York, Oklahoma and South Dakota.